Residenza Tertianum, Chiasso

 The façade is in exposed concrete, made with formworks composed of narrow boards that ripple the surface, producing a warm material effect.

-The roof of the lower body is the base of the lawn of the upper villa, in which the scenographic hanging swimming pool built with the Drytech tank is immersed.
+The roof of the lower body is the base of the lawn of the upper villa, in which the scenographic hanging swimming pool built with the Drytech Tank is immersed.

 For swimming pool structures in contact with chlorine or salt water, Drytech has developed a specific concrete recipe that resists aggressive agents.